owfm/owfm.me/src/md/developer-experience.md

 1. Websockets
 1. Redis

 **RegCap Playground**: Built a React tool allowing front office users to simulate the impact of trades on regulatory capital requirements.
-I worked closely with the treasury team and our regulatory accountants to validate this tool, and in the process identified a long-standing calculation error, fixing which led to a material improvement of our capital efficiency.
+I worked closely with the treasury team and our regulatory accountants to validate this tool.
+During this project I identified a long-standing error in the existing calculation, fixing which led to a material improvement of our entitiy's capital efficiency.

 1. React
 1. APIs